s3819660/OOP_Assignment1/README.md

 - Save data
 - Quit

+Additional feature:
+ - Validation of entries upon input the data to the program.
+ - Pagination
+ - Press enter to exit to menu

 3. DESIGN
 - Each item object is a book/journal/DVD with multiple copies.
+- Item object is the super class of Book, DVD, Journal class
+- Member object also stored the borrow information: Borrow Items and Borrow date
+- The Model are set to the controller - view: Member model linked to MemberList, Item linked to ItemList

 4. INSTALLATION

 - InteliJ IDEA Ultimate
 - Java 11

 5. KNOWN BUGS

 - Validation does not work when updating member and items.
+- The scanner buffer does not properly clear when the user spam enter

 6. ACKNOWLEDGEMENT.

 - I would like to thank Dr. Tran Ngoc Quang who have provided me with valuable support and guidance in the completion of this project.
 - course Object-Oriented Programming, the lectures.
 - javatpoint, "Java instanceof", Available at: https://www.javatpoint.com/downcasting-with-instanceof-operator